hsf-training/hsf-training-ml-webpage/index.md

 Extended from a [version developed by Luke Polson for the 2020 USATLAS Computing Bootcamp](https://lukepolson.github.io/HEP_ML_Lessons/).

+This lesson leads directly into a lesson ["Machine Learning on GPU"](https://hsf-training.github.io/hsf-training-ml-gpu-webpage/) originally developed by Anna Scaife.

 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}